The 23 Most Surreal Moments From Trump’s Chris Wallace Interview, Ranked

 They do know.
 It’s slavery.

-8. Nobody in Trump’s administration is trying to discredit Dr. Antony Fauci:
+8. Nobody in Trump’s administration is trying to discredit Dr. Anthony Fauci:

 WALLACE: Well — let me just, let me just ask the question, sir.
 Why on earth would your administration be involved in a campaign at this point to discredit Dr. Fauci, who is the nation’s top infectious disease expert.